Click on a button or the corresponding section of the plan to see the features of that area.

 To the Glory of God and in grateful Remembrance of the Work and Ministration of Victor Alexander Seymour for 16 years Rector of this Parish (A.D.
 1884 – 1901) The above window is placed by Worshippers and Parishioners.
 During these years this Parish Church of All Saints was in chief measure restored, and enlarged and the Mission Churches of St. Andrew and the Good Shepherd built.

 The upper parts of the two south windows echo the Wars of the Roses , in that the south-east window features white roses while the south-west window has red ones.
 White roses are also visible on the Lady Chapel east window, and red ones in the tympanum above the gate into the chancel.
 Thus red roses are found in the west and white ones in the east, corresponding to the counties of Lancashire and Yorkshire.
 The Gaynesford family tomb is at the east end, and in the Wars of the Roses they were Yorkists.
 The bosses of the upper wooden panels flanking the high altar show the two types of rose alternately.
+The two colours are brought together in the panel on the reredos, where each rose is half red and half white, imlying that the ancient enemies are now reconciled.

 Between the south windows there are marks on the wall showing the location of the lancet windows that they replaced.